mooreds/cordova-project-template/readme.md

 Always consult the [cordova documentation](http://cordova.apache.org/docs/en/3.0.0/) and use up to date versions :)

 This project focuses on mac users who want to develop for ios and android.
+Make sure to customize your Makefile before you run `make install` if you are targeting different platforms.

 ## Usage